 When you’re under stress for a long time, cortisol, your main stress hormone, remaines elevated.
 Your cortisol receptors become less sensitive, and require more and more cortisol to keep you going, until your overworked and underpaid adrenals can no longer keep up with the demands of your stressful life.

 That’s when you experience adrenal fatigue and exhaustion.

 This remarkably common progression is not at first intuitive.
-It is caused by the strain on your adrenals from prolonged intense demand for cortisol.
-Because your adrenals cranked out high levels of cortisol for so many months or even years, they have started to wear out and will in time partially or totally burn out.
+It is caused by the strain on your adrenals from a prolonged intense demand for cortisol.
+Because your adrenals cranked out high levels of cortisol for so many months or even years, they have started to wear out and will, in time, partially or totally burn out.

 Prolonged Stress and Increased Demand For Cortisol Leads to Adrenal Burnout

 As your adrenal glands start to fail, you may find that some of your old symptoms will go away, others will worsen, and new ones will emerge.